keshri522/Myportfolio/README.md

 - Feedback form
 - validation
 ## About Project
-- This is a Capstone Project - Flashcard Generater.
+- This is My Portfolio Website